 What does that mean?
 It’s simple, through the LIFE Leadership Business you’re helping both yourself as well as others improve from the inside out.
 The old maxim fits well here that if you can't effectively rule yourself, you cannot lead a village.
 This is what makes LIFE so unique.
 The typical fair of MLM's such as lotions, potions and cures can't help heal a marriage, family, town or a nation; only effective leadership can do that.
 Therefore, as people learn to take control of their lives, they become better people and grow into better citizen leaders in our Republic.

 Orrin Woodward along with the other founders of LIFE purposely designed their learning programs to adhere to the principles consistent with sustained high achievement, namely: small, affordable doses of real information and truth learned and applied consistently with time.

-The LIFE Business primarily achieves this objective through the format of monthly subscriptions, which concentrate on the what the LIFE Business calls the"8F's" or, the categories whereby we live our everyday life - Faith, Family, Finances, Fitness, Following, Freedom, and Fun.
+The LIFE Leadership primarily achieves this objective through the format of monthly subscriptions, which concentrate on the what the LIFE Leadership calls the"8F's" or, the categories whereby we live our everyday life - Faith, Family, Finances, Fitness, Following, Freedom, and Fun.

 Point 2 - Learn More About the Company

 Find and study - the company’s track record.
 Do an internet search with the name of the company and words like review, scam, or complaint.
 Look through several pages of search results.
 You also may want to look for articles about the company in newspapers, magazines, or online.
 Find out: how long the company has been in business whether it has a positive reputation for customer satisfaction, what the buzz is about the company and its product on blogs and websites, whether the company has been sued for deceptive business practices